Gilead-BioStats/gsm/README.md

 - [Site Report](https://gilead-biostats.github.io/gsm/StandardReportSite.html)
 - [Country Report](https://gilead-biostats.github.io/gsm/StandardReportCountry.html)

 # Quality Control

 Since {gsm} is designed for use in a [GCP](https://en.wikipedia.org/wiki/Good_clinical_practice) framework, we have conducted extensive quality control as part of our development process.
 In particular, we do the following:

 - **Qualification Workflow** - All assessments have been Qualified as described in the Qualification Workflow Vignette.
-A Qualification Report Vignette is generated and attached to each release.
+A Qualification Report is generated and attached to each release.
 - **Unit Tests** - Unit tests are written for all core functions.
 - **Workflow Tests** - Additional unit tests confirm that core workflows behave as expected.
 - **Contributor Guidelines** - Detailed contributor guidelines including step-by-step processes for code development and releases are provided as a vignette.
 - **Data Model** - Vignettes providing detailed descriptions of the data model.
 - **Code Examples** - The Cookbook Vignette provides a series of simple examples, and all functions include examples as part of Roxygen documentation.
-- **Code Review** - Code review is conducted using GitHub Pull Requests (PRs), and a log of all PRs is included in the Qualification Report Vignette.
+- **Code Review** - Code review is conducted using GitHub Pull Requests (PRs), and a log of all PRs is included in the Qualification Report.
 - **Function Documentation** - Detailed documentation for each function is maintained with Roxygen.
 - **Package Checks** - Standard package checks are run using GitHub Actions and must be passing before PRs are merged.
-- **Data Specifications** - Machine-readable data specifications are maintained for all KRIs.
-Specifications are automatically added to relevant function documentation.
+- **Data Specifications** - Detailed data specifications are provided as part of the Data .
 - **Continuous Integration** - Continuous integration is provided via GitHub Actions.
 - **Regression Testing** - Extensive QC and testing is done before each release.
 - **Code Formatting** - Code is formatted with {styler} before each release.